ABC History and Information

 Located in an attractive suburb on the southeast edge of Los Angeles County, the District is within easy driving distance to the major Southern California attractions, airports, and universities.
-The District is approximately 15 miles from beautiful Pacific Ocean beaches popular for their boating, surfing and sunning activities, and within two hours of mountain resorts for skiing and hiking.
-The ethnically and economically diverse community is strongly supportive of their ABC schools.
+The District is approximately 15 miles from beautiful Pacific Ocean beaches and within two hours of local mountains.
+The ethnically and economically diverse community is strongly supportive of ABC schools.

 The ABC Unified School District is known throughout the State of California as a leader in educational planning and innovation.
 The District has received county, state, and national recognition for outstanding programs in counseling, alternative education, staff development, and labor relations.